 Calorie counting and nutritional details

 As of now, I don’t plan to list the nutritional details of my recipes.
 If you’re eating fresh ingredients that provide you with the essential vitamins, minerals and phytonutrients your body needs to be healthy, I wouldn’t worry too much about calories.

-If you have specific concerns, due to your health conditions, about consuming vegetable and fruits, have a discussion with your professional healthcare provider.
+If you have specific concerns, due to your health conditions, about consuming vegetables and fruits, have a discussion with your professional healthcare provider.
 Seeing a trusted naturopath, nutritionist, or dietician can also help you determine the right portions for you.

 I’m allergic to other foods